 The video shows the pageant's top ten finalists modeling evening gowns, swimsuits, and performing our talents.
 Next, the judges choose the top five, and, at last, the new Miss America is named.

-Years after The Miss America experience, I maintained a deep friendship with Bernie Wayne, the famous songwriter/producer and composer of beautiful music.
-A tremendous music talent, Bernie was best-known for composing the one and only Miss America Theme Song---"THERE SHE IS".
+The Miss America experience, I maintained a deep friendship with Bernie Wayne, the famous songwriter/producer and composer of beautiful music.
+A tremendous music talent, Bernie was best-known for composing the one and only Miss America Theme Song---"THERE

 I was fortunate to grow up in an America that encouraged people to reach far-beyond themselves and be the best they could be.
 In those days, a "commitment to excellence" was more than just words.